What is chronic myeloid leukaemia (CML)?

 • Radiation exposure

 Exposure to very high radiation levels increases the risk of developing CML.
-For example, these might be high levels of radiation following a nuclear accident.
+For example, this might happen following a nuclear accident.
 Very few people in the UK will be exposed to radiation levels high enough to increase their risk of CML.

 Research has found no link between the risk of developing CML and: